Abhranil2021/PersonalPortfolio/integration_info.md

-# Portfolio Backend Integration Contracts
+# Portfolio Backend Integration Information

 ## Overview
 This document outlines the API contracts, data models, and integration strategy for converting the portfolio from mock data to a dynamic backend system.